GeorgeMac/adagio-docs/content/docs/overview.md

 an agent count of two or more.

 When a workflow is instantiated (started) it becomes known as a *run*.
 Workers are notified of the nodes within the workflow run.
 In particular, they are notified of the ready nodes.
-Initiality these are the nodes within the graph with no inbound edges.
+Initially these are the nodes within the graph with no inbound edges.

 {{< mermaid >}}
 graph LR;